 Several different types of bacteria can cause bacterial meningitis.
 Several of the vaccines given to infants and young children can prevent some of these types.

-Preteens, teens, and high-risk adults and children should get a vaccine against meningococcal meningitis, according to the Centers for Disease Control and Prevention (CDC).
+Preteens, teens, and high-risk adults and children should get a vaccine against meningococcal meningitis, according to the

 Not everyone who is exposed to the bacteria that cause meningitis gets sick, but they may become carriers and can spread it to others.